Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 in which those daemons were activated.
 Depending on the cluster this was then called "emulation mode" or "Cluster Compatibility Mode".
 The latter is not implemented on LUMI, and even if it would, compatibility would still be limited by the special requirements to use the Slingshot interconnect and to have GPU-aware communication over Slingshot.
+The mode we use on the LUMI CPU-nodes used to be called "Extreme Scalability Mode" (ESM) in the Cray documentation.

 However, it turned out that even the noise reduction described above was not yet sufficient to pass some large-scale scalability tests, and therefore another form of "low-noise" mode is implemented on the GPU nodes of LUMI where OS processes are restricted to a reserved core, actually core 0.
+Cray calls this "core specialization" and this idea already goes back to around 2010 when we got the first compute nodes with more than 20 cores (with the AMD "Magny Cours" Opteron).
 This leaves us with an asymmetric structure of the node, where the first CCD has 7 available cores while the other ones have 8, but as that created a headache for users to get a proper distribution of tasks and threads over the CPU
 (see the ["Process and thread distribution and binding" chapter](08-Binding.md)), the choice was made to also disable the first core on each of the other CCDs so that users now effectively see a 56-core node with 8 CCDs with 7 cores each.

-This is actually an idea Cray has been experimenting with in the past already, ever since we've had nodes with 20 or more cores with the AMD Magny-Cours processors in 2010.

 ## Programming models